Maternity leave

 Payment for KIT days cannot exceed full pay, inclusive of maternity pay.
 If you work a KIT day during the period of full pay, you will receive no additional payment, if you use a KIT day during the statutory maternity pay period, your pay will be increased to your normal rate of pay, inclusive of SMP.
 If you use a KIT day during the unpaid period or you do not qualify for maternity pay, your normal rate of pay will be processed.

-Once you have completed a KIT day, you should complete a form via HR Self Service, which must be authorised by the line manager.
+Once you have completed a KIT day, you should complete the Keeping in Touch (KIT) Days Notification Form located in HR Self Service (under My Forms), which must be authorised by your line manager.
 Payment will be made on the first pay date after Salaries receive the form; provided it is received by the relevant salary cut off date.

 Additional FAQs for employees